fleetdm/fleet/articles/ndes-scep-proxy.md

 Fleet [v4.59.0](https://github.com/fleetdm/fleet/releases/tag/fleet-v4.59.0) introduces support for NDES SCEP proxy.
 This guide will walk you through configuring and using NDES with Fleet acting as a SCEP proxy.

 NDES (Network Device Enrollment Service) is a Microsoft service that allows devices to receive certificates.
-SCEP (Simple Certificate Enrollment Protocol) is a protocol used by devices to request certificates from a Certificate Authority (CA).
+SCEP (Simple Certificate Enrollment Protocol) is a protocol devices use to request certificates from a Certificate Authority (CA).

 ## Prerequisites